-This table is an attempt to crudely compare different machines, and should not be taken terribly seriously except in a relative kind of way.
-"Mass reach" is a well defined notion for processes like quark jet production (which is where the numbers in the table above come from), and is much more dependent on the experimental assumptions and somewhat questionable background calculations for such things as Higgs production.
+Table 2 is an attempt to compare crudely different machines, and should not be taken seriously except in a relative kind of way.
+"Mass reach" is a well-defined notion for processes such as quark jet production (which is where the numbers in Table 2 come from), and is much more dependent on the experimental assumptions and somewhat questionable background calculations for such things as Higgs production.